Afghanistan Research and Evaluation Unit: History

-About Our Work

-AREU's research addresses the complete spectrum of actors in Afghanistan, from remote communities to officials at the highest levels of government.

-Involving rigorous, qualitative fieldwork across a range of provinces, it provides a unique insight into many of the social, economic and political dynamics at work in the country today.
-Projects range from multi-year investigations of national development issues to short-term responses to priority topics as they arise.

 Sample of Recent Projects

-AREU's research focuses on areas and issues of importance to policy makers.
+AREUO's research focuses on areas and issues of importance to policy makers.
 Current research themes are: governance, gender, livelihoods and human security, natural resource management, political economy and markets.

 Natural Resource Management (2010–12): An integrated project on rural water management and opium poppy cultivation in the provinces of Helmand, Nangahrar, Balkh and Badakhshan.

 The research aims to investigate how the River Basin Management (RBM) model is progressing in the EU-supported Panj-Amu River Basin Management Programme (P-ARBP) and the prospects of its replication in other river basins in Afghanistan.
 It also seek to facilitate the achievement of rural livelihood security and stability in Afghanistan by exploring the dynamics of the opium economy in the 2010-11 growing season and beyond.

 Women's Participation in Development (2012): The research examines the various assumptions that justify the “gender-inclusive” development initiatives of some of the national development programmes and the micro-finance institutions.